 However, these regulations relate to the supply to the police of the registers by a registration officer, not to the use by the police of electoral registers held by the Library.
 Police can seek copies of the registers by contacting the relevant electoral registration office.

-If you require further information about electoral administration, you can visit the Electoral Commission website, in particular Part 4 — Maintaining the register throughout the year and the running electoral registration page.
+If you require further information about electoral administration, you can visit the Electoral Commission website, in running electoral registration page.